njooma/code-slinger/content/posts/a-better-way-to-localize.md

 #### Yeah. ####

+Of course you could split it up into multiple lines and create objects to house intermediary values, but my point is that it shouldn't be this bad.

 So how can we make this better?

 Well, if you picked up on my foreshadowing from the top of this post, you'll know that one of the bits of Android localization I like most is autocomplete of string identifiers.
 And one of the things I hate most about iOS localization is maintaining a strings file in a constantly changing app.

-The solution I came up with (probably much later than others) is organizing your localization string IDs in a single file using `enum`s.
+The solution I came up with is organizing your localization string IDs in a single file using `enum`s.
+Probably not the most original of ideas, but I like it.
 This solves a bunch of our problems: you can easily see which strings are not called anywhere in your code, you get autocomplete, and BONUS: you don't have to do crazy-ugly-super-long-basically-run-on-sentence lines of code.

 {{< highlight swift >}}
 protocol LocalizationKey {